Responsive Grants Program

 - Food Program Participation: Increase participation in public food assistance programs among Coloradans who are eligible for them so they have healthy food and won’t go hungry.

-- Housing Financial Assistance: Increase Coloradans’ purchasing power for housing by improving and better targeting programs that provide financial assistance for renters and home-buyers to reduce the number of low-income Coloradans who spend more than 30 percent of their incomes on housing.
+- Housing Programs: Increase access to programs that deliver services to help maintain or increase affordable housing opportunities for low-income Coloradans to reduce the number of low-income Coloradans who spend more than 30 percent of their incomes on housing.

 We often partner with third-party evaluators, contractors and other organizations over the course of our work with applicants and grantees.
 Your application and its attachments may be shared with these individuals or entities during the review process and grant cycle.
 All third-party organizations partnering with the Foundation have signed a confidentiality agreement and will not use or share the information for purposes outside of the scope of work specific to the grant application or grant award.
 If you have any concerns or would like additional information, please email email@example.com or call our senior director of Grantmaking Operations at 303-953-3600.